Do you do alterations?

 Absolutely!
-We can fit your mockup together so that you can arrive at a sewing pattern you know will be customized perfectly to your shape.
-Hourly rates apply for fitting and customer service time, typically starting at $100-350+.
+We can fit your mockup together and alter your pattern so that you can arrive at a design you know will be customized perfectly to your shape.
+Hourly rates apply for fitting and customer service time, typically starting at $190-450+.

 The annoying answer- it depends.
-For any styles conforming to the shape of the body (for example- that would include a darted bodice, but not a flared skirt, or cape), at least one mockup is always recommended.
-The more body-conforming the shape of the garment (Is it tightly fitted over the bust/hips?
+For any styles conforming to the shape of the body, at least one mockup is always recommended.
+The more body-conforming the shape of the garment (is it tightly fitted over the bust/hips?
 Does it have fitted sleeves?), and the more perfect a fit you're looking for, the more mockups are recommended.
-1-3 is the average for most garments.
+2-3 is the average for more fitted shapes.

 Will my second version of a Bespoke Fitted garment be discounted?

 Very likely!
-If I already have a pattern that's cut out and fitted to your size, and you'd like a new version (maybe in a different fabric/colour) it will be less time (and therefore less money) to create you a second version of your garment.
+If I already have your measurements and a pattern that's cut out and fitted to your size, and you'd like a new version (maybe in a different fabric/colour), it will be less time (and therefore less money) to create you a second version of your garment, or something similar.

 Do you do presentations/educational content?

 On occasion, yes!
 I can provide fashion history educational content/workshops and presentations for kids and adults.
-You will frequently see me at the Glengarry Pioneer Museum's 1812 school education day.
+You will frequently see me at the Glengarry Pioneer Museum teaching school groups and adults.

 Do you rent your costumes?

-I've been cleaning up, and found my grandmother's old ____.
+I've been cleaning up, and found my grandparent's old ____.
 Would you like it?

 If you're looking to earn some money from the sale of your item, I suggest selling it online or contacting a local vintage dealer.
 Generally, the older, rarer, finer, and better the condition of your item, the better the price you can get.
 Have a look around for similar items and see what they're selling for.
 My focus is more on reproduction than adding original garments to my wardrobe.
 However, if you have an heirloom item you'd like to donate to be preserved, I do take some items for storing in museum-quality boxes and studying for reproductions.